InstruktoriBrno/routing-system/api.md

 * `reason`: why the points were awarded
     * optional string

+## Game round setup validation

+`GET` at `/v1/game/round/<round-id>/validate-setup`, using HTTP Basic auth.

+Validates the setup for a game round.

+Response body:
+* If no errors are found, response is just `OK`.
+* If errors are found, response contains the list of errors, each on a new line.

 ## Game round setup instructions

 1. `GET` at `/v1/game/round/<round-id>/instructions`, using HTTP Basic auth.